Zero-Shot Compositional Policy Learning via Language Grounding: Supplementary Results

-To further validate that the benefits are coming from the descriptive texts rather than extra model capacity, we conducted an ablation study on the texts for the FiLM model.
-Specifically, to show the utility of descriptive text as a vessel for knowledge transfer, we generate and replace original inputs with the following nonsensical texts: \begin{itemize} \item \texttt{Lorem Ipsum}: Generate random texts using \texttt{lorem} library\footnote{https://pypi.org/project/lorem/}.
-The embedding dictionary is enlarged with the increase of training steps. \item \texttt{Random Texts}: Generate random texts from a pre-defined dictionary which contains the same number of irrelevant words as the descriptive texts in this environment. \item \texttt{Shuffled Texts}: Shuffle the descriptive texts randomly at each episode.
+To further validate that performance improvements are due to the use of descriptive text rather than larger model capacity, we conducted an ablation study on the texts for the attention model.
+Specifically, to show the utility of descriptive text as a vessel for knowledge transfer, we generate and replace original inputs with the following nonsensical texts: \begin{itemize} \item \textit{random text}: generate random texts from a pre-defined dictionary that contains the same number of irrelevant words as the descriptive texts in this environment. \item \textit{shuffled text}: shuffle the descriptive texts randomly at each episode.
 In this case, the context is broken thus the mapping for the color of tiles and their properties are difficult is difficult to learn. \end{itemize}

-Table \ref{tab:ablation_putnextlocal} shows ablation results on \texttt{GoToRedBall-v2}.
-Specifically, the model with meaningful descriptive texts results in the best performance on both training and testing setting.
-Note that we observe that even the random texts could bring the benefits by introducing randomness and implicit exploration, which is consistent with previous literature~\citep{branavan2012learning}.
-There is still large room for more efficient utilization of descriptive texts, which is an promising direction and merits further study.
+We found that only the models with meaningful descriptive text are able to produce a much better performance in both training and testing configurations.
+Moreover, we observe that even the random texts could bring marginal benefits by introducing randomness and implicit exploration, which is consistent with previous literature~\cite{branavan2012learning}.